b-owl/overlay-image-gallery/README.md

 ### Props

-- `images`: (required) Array of images url,
+- `images`: (Array), required: Array of image URLs.
-- `width`: Number, (px)
+- `width`: (Number, px): Width of the gallery, e.g., width={600}.
   - for example: `width(600)`
-- `height`: Number, (px)
+- `height`: (Number, px): Height of the gallery, e.g., height={600}.
   - for example: `width(600)`
-- `grid`: String, default `v1`
+- `grid`: (String), Layout style, default is v1.
-  - it accept `v1` and `v2`
+  - Options are `v1` and `v2`.
-- `fullScreen`: Boolean, it is optional.
-When set to true, the width and height will both be 100%.
+- `fullScreen`: (Boolean), Optional.
+If true, the gallery will occupy full screen width and height.

 ## Contributing

-Each pull request (PR) should focus on a specific issue.
-Avoid combining multiple features, chores, refactors, or enhancements in one PR.
-Clearly describe your feature or implementation.
-For major changes or uncertain usefulness, open an issue first and seek feedback.
+We welcome contributions!
+When making a pull request, please focus on a specific issue.
+Avoid combining multiple changes in one PR.
+Describe your feature or implementation clearly.
+For major changes or if you're unsure about the usefulness of a change, please open an issue first to discuss it.

 - Follow eslint provided
 - Write [clean](https://github.com/ryanmcdermott/clean-code-javascript) code

-## Run it locally
+## Running Locally

 ```
 git clone https://github.com/b-owl/overlay-image-gallery.git